3.10. Substantive Law: Monetary Punishment Sentences

 Restitution refers to the “return of a sum of money, an object, or the value of an object that the defendant wrongfully obtained in the course of committing the crime.”
 [4] When the judge’s sentence includes restitution, the amount should be enough money to place the victim in the same position they would have been had the crime not been committed.
 Restitution orders can include the actual cost of destroyed property, medical bills, counseling fees, and lost wages.
 Several state laws require offenders to pay restitution as a condition of probation.
 Judges may order defendants to pay restitution for all damages incurred during a criminal episode, even if the charge is dismissed through negotiations.
 Judges may also order the defendant to pay restitution to some party other than the victim.

 Ordering restitution is not always practical.
 When offenders are sentenced to incarceration, they frequently are unable to pay fines and restitution.
 Even offenders sentenced to probation may not be able to make restitution payments.
-In order to assist crime victims when offenders cannot pay restitution, several states have established victims’ compensations commissions.
+To assist crime victims when offenders cannot pay restitution, several states have established victims’ compensation commissions.
 Statewide, defendants make their restitution payments to these commissions that pay out restitution claims to victims across the state.
 Because of the statewide pot of money, victims can then get some, if not all, of what is needed to “make them whole.”
 Also, these commissions make it possible for the victim to get compensated without having to maintain contact with the offender.

 1. Waller v.
 1989 Ford F350 Truck, 642 N.E.
 2d 460 (Ill.
 1994).